 About GitHub Actions permissions for your repository

 By default, after GitHub Actions is enabled on your GitHub Enterprise Server instance, it is enabled on all repositories and organizations.
-You can choose to disable GitHub Actions or limit them to private actions only, which means that people can only use actions that exist in your repository.
+You can choose to disable GitHub Actions or limit them to local actions only, which means that people can only use actions that exist in your repository.
 For more information about GitHub Actions, see "About GitHub Actions."

 You can enable GitHub Actions for your repository.
 When you enable GitHub Actions, workflows are able to run actions located within your repository and any other public repository.
 You can disable GitHub Actions for your repository altogether.
 When you disable GitHub Actions, no workflows run in your repository.